 All of this is generally not an issue because JavaScript is able to detect these loops and clean them up when they become orphaned.
-Older versions of Internet Explorer, however, have difficulty handling one particular class of reference loops.
-When a loop contains both DOM elements and regular JavaScript objects, Internet Explorer cannot release either one because they are handled by different memory managers.
+Some versions of Internet Explorer, however, have difficulty handling one particular class of reference loops.
+When a loop contains both DOM elements and regular JavaScript objects, IE cannot release either one because they are handled by different memory managers.
 These loops are never freed until the browser is closed, which can eat up a great deal of memory over time.
 A common cause of such a loop is a simple event handler:

 '''

 $(document).ready(function() {

 var button = document.getElementById('button-1');

 button.onclick = function() {

-'''

-'''

-console.log('hello');
+$.print('hello');

 return false;

 };

 });

 '''

 When the click handler is assigned, this creates a closure with button in the closing environment.
-But button now contains a reference back to the closure - the onclick property itself.
-Thus, the resulting loop can't be released by Internet Explorer even when we navigate away from the page.
+However, button now contains a reference back to the closure-the onclick property itself.
+Thus, the resulting loop cannot be released by Internet Explorer even when we navigate away from the page.

-To release the memory, we'd need to break the loop, such as by getting rid of the onclick property before the window is closed (taking care not to introduce a new loop between the window and its onunload hander).
+In order to release the memory, we would need to break the loop, such as by getting rid of the onclick property before the window is closed (taking care not to introduce a new loop between window and its onunload hander).
 Alternatively, we could rewrite the code to avoid the closure:

 '''

 function hello() {

-console.log('hello');
+$.print('hello');

 return false;

 }

 $(document).ready(function() {

 var button = document.getElementById('button-1');

 button.onclick = hello;

 });

 '''

-Since the hello() function no longer closes over button, the reference only goes one way (from button to hello) and there is no loop, and therefore no memory leak.
+As the hello() function no longer closes over button, the reference only goes one way (from button to hello) and there is no loop and, therefore, no memory leak.